eBay/Goblin/README.md

 Most Goblin users will be creating a java application that will be reading and writing data to and from Goblin server.
 * [Sample App using Goblin Java Client](./doc/sample_app.md)

-For more details on how to initialize an app and learn more about the different operations with the client, see [Client API Reference for Java](./doc/client_api_reference.md)
+For more details on how to initialize an app and learn more about the different operations with the client, see the [Client Reference for Raptor.io](./doc/client_reference_for_raptorio.md) and the [Client API Reference for Java](./doc/client_api_reference.md)

 ### Sample Usage
 All interactions with this library can be performed using the GoblinClient class. ``GoblinClient client = GoblinClient.newInstance(config)``

-The [SampleGoblinClient.java](client/goblin-java-client/src/main/java/com/ebay/goblin/sample/SampleGoblinClient.java) file includes instances of using the client.
+The SampleGoblinClient.java file includes instances of using the client.
 To run it as an application, you can easily execute the SampleGoblinClient.main() function.
 #### Put
 ```java
     private static void samplePut(GoblinClient client) {